s-iso/SC_EAC_workaround/README.md

 }
 ```

-In previous days of glory, the EAC implementation has been implemented later on, and was working perfectly fine beyond the issue on startup, hence I created this script.
+In previous days of glory, the EAC implementation has did another check later on, and was working perfectly fine at that point, hence I created this script.
 In the current iteration, this does not seem to be the case.
+EAC only checks once on startup, does not check again, and stays opinionated on the faulty check.
+This workaround script is therefore not working anymore unless we find a different way, but it seems impossible.

 ## Usage
 Download the .sh file, place it anywhere on your PC, run it without sudo.
 Instructions are in there.